SajedHamdan09/Networks-Multi-User-Chat-Application/README.md

 # Networks-Multi-User-Chat-Application
-With a partner, developed a multi-user chat app in Python.
-Utilized asyncio, Scapy, and socket programming for robust message exchange.
-Implemented server, client, packet manipulation, and explored channel encoding.
-Aims at reliability and decision-making exploration.
+In the networks project, completed with a partner, we developed a multi-user chat application in Python.
+Using asyncio, Scapy, and socket programming, we created a robust platform for users to exchange messages.
+Our work included server and client implementations, packet manipulation with Scapy, and exploring channel encoding techniques.
+The project aimed to provide a reliable chat application while exploring decision-making techniques' applicability.